baekdusan/aaai26-workshop-prototype/README.md

 1. Navigate to the upload section
 2. Select multiple screenshots showing a task flow (in sequence)
 3. Click "Generate Design Representation"
+   - **Note**: A progress bar will appear showing the analysis status
+   - Expected time: 1-2 minutes

 ### Step 2: Refine Design Representation
 - **Review** the generated task flow JSON in the left dashboard